compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 ![](./assets/guide/asconfig4-2.png)

 If you want to require a different CSP version and don't know how where to get the ID from, read this [FAQ section](./faq.md#requiring-csp-version).

-If you want to disable the requirement, make sure `Require CSP to join` is disabled, then click on the `Folder` button and open the `extra_cfg.yml` to remove the default version:
+To disable the requirement, make sure `Require CSP to join` is disabled, then click on the `Folder` button and open the `extra_cfg.yml` to remove the default version:
    ```yaml title="extra_cfg.yml"
    # Override minimum CSP version required to join this server.
 Leave this empty to not require CSP.
    MinimumCSPVersion: